-As a part of the Sarbanes Oxley (Sox) Audit on internal processes and controls, the CoBP operating procedures were subjected for an in-depth audit by an external consultancy firm, and re-affirmed by the auditors for its certification under the Entity Level Assessment as per the Sox requirements.
+As a part of the Sarbanes Oxley (Sox) Audit on internal processes and controls, the CoBP operating procedures were subjected for an in-depth audit by an external consultancy firm, and reaffirmed by the auditors for its certification under the Entity Level Assessment as per the Sox requirements.

 All employees of the Company work in safe and hygienic working condition.
 The company has adopted the Du Pont methodology on Safety and focuses on behavioural change as the mode to building a safe working environment at our sites.
 This involves training, communication and regular engagement with employees towards checking and correcting unsafe acts and recognizing and motivating safe behaviour at work.
 Our Safety & Health Policy requires that occupational safety and health are integrated into business processes.
-This Policy can be found at http://hul.co.in/knowus/safety_policy.asp.
-We use and track leading indicators of safety in addition to lagging indicators and safety features in every Manager and Officers Work Plan across the Company.
+This Policy can be found at http://hll.com/knowus/safety\policy.asp

 On the Occupational Health front, all our sites have a fully operational Occupational Health Centre manned daily by a visiting/full time doctor.
 Every person, including contractor who works at our site undergoes a pre-employment medical check up and routine medical check ups at least once in two years (or more frequently if the nature of job or operations so require).
 All employees are covered under appropriate form of Medical Insurance scheme and receive additional support from the Company in case of medical exigencies as well, even when not related to occupation.
-We have developed an internal Vitality Index for all our employees on key health parameters, which is used to provide suitable intervention / advice to enhance personal vitality both at work and at home through lifestyle changes.

-A copy of the CoBP is also shared as a first step, with our third parties and contractors in order to share our expectations from them on the ethical standards with which HUL and Unilever conduct their business.
+A copy of the CoBP is also shared as a first step, with our third parties and contractors in order to share our expectations from them on the ethical standards with which Unilever conducts its business.

 The Company is committed to fair treatment and open communication with all its employees in matters involving them.
-During the year, the Company completed restructuring of its business activities by relocating its Foods Office from Bangalore to Mumbai, following the highest standards of fairness and transparency in the relocation/ restructuring of the Office with minimal impact to the concerned employees.
+During the year, the Company carried out a major restructuring of its business activities by relocating its Foods Office from Bangalore to Mumbai.
+The company followed highest standards of fairness and transparency in the relocation/ restructuring of the Office with minimal impact to the concerned employees.
 The Company designed a very pragmatic and generous compensation package for the employees who did not wish to relocate to Mumbai and where possible, alternative employment opportunities were co-ordinated by the Company for them.
 The relocation was completed in full compliance with the applicable regulatory laws.

-Business should uphold the freedom of association and the effective recognition of the right to collective bargaining unique initiatives such as "Project Shakti" provide income generating opportunities in rural areas to more than 45,000 people across 15 states of India by providing them sustainable livelihoods.
+Business should uphold the freedom of association and the effective recognition of the right to collective bargaining